Neurodivergent, ADHD, & Autistic Parent Burnout: How to Know if I’m a Burned Out Parent and What to Do About It?

 Therapy Support for Neurodivergent, ADHD, & Autism Parent Burnout

-If parental burnout recovery were as simple as “getting more rest” or “practicing self-care,” you probably wouldn’t still be feeling this way.
-It’s not just about managing exhaustion, it’s about untangling the emotional toll of navigating a world that doesn’t always accommodate your needs or your child’s.
+If parental burnout recovery were as simple as getting more rest or practicing self-care, you likely wouldn’t still be feeling this way (although they probably wouldn’t hurt).
+Neurodivergent parent burnout is not just about managing exhaustion, it’s about untangling the emotional toll of navigating a world that doesn’t always accommodate your needs or your child’s.
 Many parents I work with find that their own neurodivergence or past experiences with unsupportive systems have shaped the way they show up as caregivers; sometimes at the expense of their own well-being.
 Therapy can be a space to process these challenges, reconnect with yourself, and develop strategies to prevent burnout from becoming a cycle.